yeehaa123/elab/CHAT/collections.md

 ## How does this research build on relevant state-of-the-art research

+CATCH project in the Netherlands. opening up data collections.

 The Augmenting Masterpieces project of Johanna Barnbeck and Jan Hein Hoogstad investigates interactive ways to experience the physical and digital collection of the Rijksmuseum in Amsterdam, with the aim